-Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11K
+Photo Of Hitler Posing With A Girl Who Had A Jewish Grandmother Auctioned For $11.5K

 Whatever the Nazi leader's motivations were for the photo, it was indeed used as propaganda, The Washington Post reports:

-"The photos of Bernile and Hitler were meant to portray the German leader as a child-loving person, 'a man truly in touch with the young,' according to James Wilson's book, 'Hitler's Alpine Headquarters.'"
+"The photos of Bernile and Hitler were meant to portray the German leader as a child-loving person, 'a man truly in touch with the young,' according to James Wilson's book, 'Hitler's Alpine Headquarters.' "

 "I fell out of my chair," says auctioneer Bill Panagopulos, remembering when he first saw the photo.
 It defies belief, he tells NPR, that "this monster could have any affection for children."
 Members of Panagopulos' own family were killed by Nazi soldiers during the war, in the Greek town of Kalavryta.